 We had to explain that the 15 dBm improvement in signal strength provided by the eqo Booster indicated a signal that is 2 to the fifth power stronger, or 32x.
 That’s exactly the expected signal strength improvement from the eqo booster.

 Depending on the local cell signal environment, the eqo Booster could boost an indoor signal more or less than the 32x baseline.
 And by doing a signal test, you can know exactly how much boost you are getting.
+The eqo will boost iphone signal, android signal or any phone that you have.

 Did you miss Part 1 of this post?
 Read it here Setting Up the eqo Booster